MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-return-tw.md

 # Return to worksites dashboard

-The Return to worksites dashboard is a Power BI template that’s populated by Workplace Analytics data to help you determine how to allocate seats for your organization’s worksites.
+The Return to worksites dashboard uses a Power BI template that’s populated by Workplace Analytics data to help you determine how to allocate seats for your organization’s worksites.

 As worksites begin opening at limited capacity to address safety concerns, employee seats become a limited resource.
 This dashboard helps you make the most of the limited seats by optimizing for on-site collaboration.
 The two allocation plans identify teams or a subset of teams who will benefit the most by returning to work because of their high collaboration patterns with others in the same location.